zed-industries/zed/docs/src/vim.md

 # Vim Mode

 Zed includes a Vim emulation layer known as "vim mode".
-On this page, you will learn how to turn Zed's vim mode on or off, what tools and commands are available, and how to customize keybindings.
+On this page, you will learn how to turn Zed's vim mode on or off, what tools and commands Zed provides to help you navigate and edit your code, and generally how to make the most of vim mode in Zed.

-## Philosophy
+> **Note**: This page focuses on exploring the features offered by vim mode in Zed.
+If you're looking to configure vim mode instead, head to the page [Configuring Vim Mode](vim-configuration.md).

+## Zed's vim mode design

 Vim mode tries to offer a familiar experience to Vim users: it replicates the behavior of motions and commands precisely when it makes sense and uses Zed-specific functionality to provide an editing experience that "just works" without requiring configuration on your part.

 This includes support for semantic navigation, multiple cursors, or other features usually provided by plugins like surrounding text.

 So, Zed's vim mode does not replicate Vim one-to-one, but it meshes Vim's modal design with Zed's modern features to provide a more fluid experience.
-It's also configurable, so you can add your own key bindings or override the defaults.
+It's also [configurable](vim-configuration.md), so you can add your own key bindings or override the defaults.

+### Core differences

+There are four types of features in vim mode that use Zed's core functionality, leading to some differences in behavior:

+1. **Motions**: vim mode uses Zed's semantic parsing to tune the behavior of motions per language.
+For example, in Rust, jumping to matching bracket with `%` works with the pipe character `|`.
+In Javascript, `w` considers `$` to be a word character.
+2. **Visual block selections**: vim mode uses Zed's multiple cursor to emulate visual block selections, making block selections a lot more flexible.
+For example, anything you insert after a block selection updates on every line in real-time, and you can adding or remove cursors anytime.
+3. **Macros**: vim mode uses Zed's recording system for vim macros.
+So, you can capture and replay more complex actions, like autocompletion.
+4. **Search and replace**: vim mode uses Zed's search system, so, the syntax for regular expressions is slightly different compared to Vim.
+Head to [Regex differences](#regex-differences) for details.

 > **Note:** The foundations of Zed's vim mode should already cover many use cases, and we're always looking to improve it.
 If you find missing features that you rely on in your workflow, please [file an issue](https://github.com/zed-industries/zed/issues).

 ## Enabling and disabling vim mode

 When you first open Zed, a checkbox will appear on the welcome screen, allowing you to enable vim mode.
 If you missed this, you can toggle vim mode on or off anytime by opening the command palette and using the workspace command `toggle vim mode`.

 ## Zed-specific features